BjornFJohansson/pydna/README.md

 Notably, homologous recombination and Gibson assembly between linear DNA fragments can be easily simulated without any additional information other than the primary sequence of the fragments.

-Gel electrophoresis of DNA fragments can be simulated:
+Gel electrophoresis of DNA fragments can be simulated using the gel.py module by [Bruno Silva](https://github.com/bruno2git):

 ![alt text](https://raw.githubusercontent.com/BjornFJohansson/pydna/master/gel.png "simulated agarose gel")

-Pydna was designed to semantically imitate how sub cloning experiments are typically documented in Scientific literature.
+Pydna was designed to semantically imitate how sub cloning experiments are typically documented in scientific literature.
 Pydna code describing a sub cloning is reasonably compact and meant to be readable.

 The nine lines of Python below, simulates the construction of a recombinant plasmid.
 DNA sequences are downloaded from Genbank by accession numbers that are guaranteed to be stable over time.